YOUR RIGHT OF CHOICE IN HEALTHCARE IS UNDER THREAT!

-Be warned … Your favourite herbal and nutritional products you use daily for keeping good health, will either be banned or become unaffordable.
+Be warned … Your favourite herbal, homeopathic and nutritional products you use daily for keeping good health and wellness, will either be banned or become unaffordable.

 The current regulatory regime imposed on traditional & natural health products stems from controversial ‘Complementary Medicine Regulations’ first gazetted in November 2013, and broader regulations to regulate ‘health supplements’ gazetted in August 2017.
 All these regulations fall under the 1965 apartheid era drug control legislation, namely the Medicines & Related Substances Act [Act 101 0f 1965].
 These draconian and unconstitutional regulations WILL soon result in the eradication of a thriving +/- R15 billion traditional & natural health product industry, leaving health conscious consumers with severely restricted healthcare choices, higher private and State medical expenses and the loss of over 50,000 full-time jobs and many more part-time income opportunities.

 Natural health products and natural therapies are recognised by leading Governments around the world as “effective, appropriate and cost-effective” solutions to helping hundreds of millions of people manage their healthcare every day.

 The fact is, 70 percent of South Africans make the choice to use natural therapies and products to help with common illness and manage chronic disease, yet access to services, products, education and accurate information is being increasingly restricted.